YunoJuno-Hiring/candidate-test-e12cb576/README.md

 - As a user I can see a list of Lord of the Rings characters
 - As a user I can filter this list by selecting a category, and see only relevant results
 - As a user I can order the list alphabetically by `name` or by the arbitrary `significanceIndex` value
+  - `0` is the most important
+  - `26` is the least important

 In service of these user stories, there are some additional requirements:

 - Your solution must have some test coverage
+- Your solution must have run prettier
 - Your solution must asynchronously load the character list
 - Your solution should be styled appropriately (based on design provided)
 - The layout at mobile sizes is at your discretion